lucaminudel/crisp-dna/_docs/decisions.md

 -   **Take a chance!** “Better to ask for forgiveness than permission”.
 Most decisions are reversible, so you don’t really need to be afraid of making the “wrong” decision or using the “wrong” decision process.
 Just accept feedback and learn.
 -   **Talk to a Crisp colleague**, for example someone who has been around longer and can give examples of what has worked in the past.
 -   **Check if someone else can drive** the question for you (or with you).
 Preferably someone who is strongly engaged in the question.
-For example if I want next Crisp unconference to be in the Maldives I’d involve the [office team](office-team.html), since they usually arrange our unconferences.
 It’s nice to pair-drive a decision, so you can always ask on the team mailing list to find a co-driver.
 -   **Escalate the decision** to the [board of directors](board.html).
 For example “hey board, I want to change our recruiting process, how would we make a decision like that?”.
 We try to minimize the number of decisions that have to be made by the board, but they can give useful input about who needs to be involved.

 Our [unconferences](unconference.html) and similar gatherings are a great place to discuss a decision process – and in many cases make the actual decision as well, since everyone is there :)